BushLife - Bonnechere Caves interior in Ontario, showcasing limestone formations.

 Where Are the Bonnechere Caves Located?

-View of the Bonnechere River From Outside the Caves
+View of the flowing Bonnechere River beside the cave entrance to the Bonnechere Caves

 In the Bonnechere Township, near the town of Douglas, in the village of Eganville, ON, is one of Ontario’s most unique attractions – the remarkable Bonnechere Caves.
 A scenic, 2-hour drive outside of Ottawa or approximately 4 hours from the GTA will have you exploring the handiwork of mother nature in no time.

-The formal address for the Bonnechere Caves is 1247 Fourth Chute Road, Eganville, Ontario.
-Below is a map of where you can find the Ontario caves.
+The Bonnechere Caves address is 1247 Fourth Chute Road, Eganville, Ontario.
+Below is the Bonnechere Caves map of where you can find these scenic Ontario caves.

-The caves are open daily from 10 am to 4 pm from the May (Victoria Day) long weekend to September’s Labour Day.
+The underground caves are open daily from 10 am to 4 pm from the May long weekend (Victoria Day) to September’s Labour Day.

 After Labour Day, the caves are open on the weekends until the end of the Canadian Thanksgiving weekend from 10 am to 4 pm.

-Note: Double check with the tour’s operator’s website, as last year (2023) the opening was delayed due to heavy rainfalls and quick snowmelt.
+Note: Double check with the tour’s operator’s website, there have been years where the opening was delayed due to heavy rainfalls and quick snowmelt.

-The cost to visit the Bonnechere caves, which includes tax and parking, is as follows:
+The Bonnechere Caves ticket prices, which includes tax and parking, is as follows:

 Under 4: Free

-How Long Are the Tours at the Bonnechere Caves
+How Long Are the Cave Tours at the Bonnechere Caves

-The cave team at the Bonnechere Caves offers guided tours every 20-30 minutes.
+The cave team at the Bonnechere Caves offers guided daily tours every 20-30 minutes on a first-come first-served basis.
 It takes about an hour to tour the Bonnechere Caves.
-This tour includes a short, hands-on information session on geology and rock formations and a brief stop for a scenic lookout of the Bonnechere River, followed by a guided tour of the caves.
+These regular tours include a short, hands-on information session on geology and rock formations, a brief stop overlooking a scenic lookout of the Bonnechere River, followed by a guided tour of the underground cave system.

 Are the Bonnechere Caves Pet-Friendly?